How to gain weight best: Tips for a healthy and effective approach

 • Try to get 7-9 hours of sleep per night.

-6. Drink calorie-rich drinks
+6. Drink calorie-dense drinks

 • 100% fruit juice: Choose fruit juice without added sugar for extra calories and vitamin intake.